inkyubeytor/05318-project/README.md

 ## Open-Source Software Used

 I performed web scraping with requests, BeautifoulSoup4, and an existing RoyalRoad scraper called RoyalRoadLAPI.
-I wrote my own code with bs4 to scrape the list of popular fictions I used.
+I wrote my own code (the `RRIndexScraper` class) with bs4 to scrape the list of popular fictions I used.
 I used RoyalRoadLAPI (with modifications -- see repo for changes) to get the list of chapter links for each work.
-I used my own code to scrape the contents of each chapter.
+I used my own code (the `RRScraper` class) to scrape the contents of each chapter.

 I used the fuzzy matching package `thefuzz` to build the search engine that allows searching fictions by name.